eraofchaos/eraofchaos.github.io/heroes/Solmyr.md

 ### Skin 2: **Devil in a Bottle**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]Four centuries after he was sunk to the depths of the sea, the devil in the bottle swore an oath to kill the man who releases him from the seal. [-]
+ **Description:** Four centuries after he was sunk to the depths of the sea, the devil in the bottle swore an oath to kill the man who releases him from the seal.

  **Skin features:**